DeusVult09/Etch-a-Sketch/README.md

 - using audio playback in response to user interaction
 - updating UI elements (grid size display, slider fill).

-State Management

-Mode toggling logic to prevent conflicting behaviors.

-Example: ensuring only one of erase, rainbow, or classic mode is active at a time.

 # Reflection